Eugene Melnyk: Personal life

-Melnyk was born in Toronto, Ontario, on May 27, 1959, the son of Ferdinand and Verna Melnyk, who were both born in Ukraine.
-Melnynk was born at St. Joseph's Health Centre in Toronto, where his father was a staff doctor.
+Melnyk was born in Toronto, Ontario, on May 27, 1959, the son of Ferdinand and Vera Melnyk, who were both born in Ukraine.
+Melnyk was born at St. Joseph's Health Centre in Toronto, where his father was a staff doctor.
 He was a Canadian citizen and also a resident of Barbados.

 From 2014 to 2019, Melnyk was the honorary colonel of 414 Squadron of the Royal Canadian Air Force.

 In July 2019, Melnyk was sued by Connecticut casino Mohegan Sun for more than US$1 million over a gambling dispute that occurred in 2017.
 The casino alleged that Melnyk failed to make good on a US$900,000 debt when multiple bank drafts totalling the amount were "dishonored" by TD Bank.
 Melnyk claimed the casino refused his requests to cash him out when he was winning, and his lawyer Jonathan Katz alleged that the casino "induced" Melnyk to continue playing by refusing to cash him out when his play had led to winning "significant amounts of money".
 The casino dropped the lawsuit in July 2021.